This article first appeared on Global Convenience Store Focus.

 - Given increasing levels of privacy concerns, a camera solution that ONLY tracks products is a much-less invasive solution than facial or even hand recognition.

-- As an independent third party, the Standard Cognition solution is available to any brand who fits their partner criteria, and they are actively inviting potential partners to run trials worldwide.
+- As an independent third party, the Standard Cognition solution is available to any brand that fits their partner criteria, and they are actively inviting potential partners to run trials worldwide.

 - With such an EASY shopping experience, customers are more likely to spend more, and for store operators, losses from impatient customers are also minimised.